Mainframe-Archive/mainframe-os/docs/faq.md

 There are additional risks related to living within other platforms (Apple’s app store, etc) especially if Mainframe OS contains a “dapp store” of our own.
 Mainframe OS can exist and dapps can run without Apple's blessing.
 So the problem becomes finding/installing Mainframe OS.
 On desktop there are other options for installing applications besides the app store.
 On mobile that gets much harder, especially if we try to have a straight dapp store/dapp purchase model.
 Maybe straightforward in-app purchases are a path.
 We are trying to be creative.

-## How does the team plan to increase the value of MFT over time?
+## What are some of the goals and plans for the team going forward?
-We have a multi-pronged approach to supporting MFT value that includes:
+We have a multi-pronged approach to support our long-term vision of moving the world to web3, and making Mainframe OS its home.
+That includes:

 1-killer dapps to bring users into the Mainframe OS ecosystem.
 We'll help build or incentivize them initially to showcase capabilities, inspire other devs, and seed the offering.
 We are prepared to continue being the primary dapp devs, or being heavily involved in this as momentum builds.
 2-continual improvements to Mainframe OS to support users and increase capabilities 3-increase integration of MFT in Mainframe OS (see section on token utility below)